 2 (diced) Skinless boneless chicken breasts

-3 TBSP green minced onion (in this dish i will be leaving it out since my guest is allergic)
+3 tablespoon green minced onion (in this dish i will be leaving it out since my guest is allergic)

 Half large green bell pepper